 But imagine if I did react and vent out my anger.
 Imagine if I replied with self-righteous messages.

 Imagine if I said that he’s an idiot and he needed to stop being so dramatic or whatever.

 But I did not.
 And that made a huge difference.

 It’s crazy how we always react to others’ drama even though we know it won’t help the situation.

-What I’ve realized is that it’s better to ignore and move on.
+It’s better to ignore and move on.